nikiimisal/Python_Project_Hosting/Python_Project_Hosting_with_GitHub.md

 Ensure that ports 5000 or 8501 are open in the security group.

 <h1>Install the software related(necessary) to your project … just as listed below</h1>
+   >>If you want to install and use Nginx with a proxy_pass, that’s a great approach.
+I’ve created these notes just for practice.
+So if you’d like to use that method, you can proceed with adding this process.

     sudo yum update
  Make shure install git,Because we have go to clone the repo.